 No matter the architecture, there is always a risk of failure.
 Modern architectures may provide more tools to help us address reliability concerns, but they’re only effective when we know they work.
 Using Chaos Engineering, we can proactively test our applications and reduce the risk of outages early in the modernization process.
 By uncovering and addressing failure modes early, we can save engineering time, save money, avoid costly outages and compliance breaches, and keep our customers happy.

 To learn more about using Chaos Engineering in financial services, read our white paper on Improving the Reliability of Financial Services.
-If you want to get started with Chaos Engineering, sign up for a Gremlin Free account and join the Chaos Engineering Slack community.
+If you want to get started with Chaos Engineering, sign up for a free trial account and join the Chaos Engineering Slack community.